 Being single, you just need to take some extra precautions when it comes to planning for retirement and unforeseen circumstances like job loss.
 Since you control how much time you devote to your career and how you spend your money, you’re in an ideal position to create financial abundance.

 5. No Loving Caregiver

 Without a spouse or children, there are no built-in caregivers if you get injured or sick.
 Most people in the medical profession care about their patients, but no one will care for you like a spouse or close family member.

 This assumes that you have a good marriage with a strong, caring, and loyal spouse.
 If not, you’d probably be better off alone.

-The best solution if your single is to do everything you can to stay healthy.
-This means committing to a “lifestyle” of healthy eating, vitamin and super food consumption, and daily exercise.
+The best solution, if you’re single, is to do everything you can to stay healthy.
+This means committing to a “lifestyle” of healthy eating, vitamin and superfood consumption, and daily exercise.
 Aside from the amazing health benefits of doing these things, you will also enhance the quality of your life and appearance!
 You can have a lot more fun being single if you look good. 😀

 6. Loner Living